ioBroker/ioBroker.js-controller/doc/STYLE.md

 ### Adapters

 Please use lowercase only for adapter names.
-Allowed Chars are: "a-z" and "-", nothing else.
+Allowed chars are: a-z, 0-9 and -, nothing else.
 The Github repo has to be named ioBroker.&lt;adapter-name&gt;.